developer239/react-electron-typescript-webpack/README.md

 #### Building the project

-First you have to compile es6 that is used in renderer process.
+ You have to build static javascript files in `/dist` folder.

 ```bash
 $ yarn build
 ```

-This will create `main.js` and `counter.js` files in `./dist` folder.
-Then you have ro run [electron-packager](https://github.com/electron-userland/electron-packager).
+ Then you can run [electron-packager](https://github.com/electron-userland/electron-packager) and create your application.

 ```bash
 $ yarn package-mac
 ```

- You will find final application in `/release-builds`.
+ Your application is created in `/release-builds` folder.

- There are also prepared commands for building the application for linux `yarn package-linux` and for windows `yarn package-win`.
+ There are also commands for building linux `yarn package-linux` and windows `yarn package-win`.

 #### Development